 - The digital disruption will continue to force retailers to find new and innovative ways to stay relevant to their customers.

 - The retail sector is adapting to new technology to gain insights into the preferences of consumers.
 Technology like interactive store displays, radio frequency identification stock tagging.
-Other tech advances like mobile apps, digital customer service; social media analytics and engagement, voice search etc will be the norm of the future.
+Other tech advances like mobile apps, digital customer service, social media analytics and engagement, and voice search will be the norm of the future.

 - Social media will become an important tool for the retail sector in promoting their products and gain customer loyalty.